What to Expect in a California CDTFA Sales Tax Audit

 If you’re facing a sales tax audit from the California Department of Tax and Fee Administration (CDTFA), you’re not alone — and you’re right to take it seriously.
 These audits are notoriously aggressive, time-consuming, and can result in tens or even hundreds of thousands of dollars in assessed liability.

-At Boulanger CPA and Consulting PC, we specialize in helping California business owners navigate CDTFA audits strategically — not just compliantly.
-In this guide, we’ll walk you through exactly what to expect, why the CDTFA audits small businesses so aggressively, and how to protect yourself from common pitfalls.
+At Boulanger CPA and Consulting PC, we specialize in helping California business owners navigate CDTFA audits strategically—not just compliantly.
+This guide explains what triggers a CDTFA sales tax audit, how to respond to audit notices, and how to protect your business from costly mistakes.

 What Triggers a CDTFA Audit?